 “When Congress amended the FLSA in 1985, it made clear that people are allowed to volunteer their services to public agencies and their community with but one exception – public sector employers may not allow their employees to volunteer, without compensation, additional time to do the same work for which they are employed.”

-I don’t have a problem with the SAUSA program, so I’ll let a second source make the argument against it:
+I don’t have a huge problem with the SAUSA program, so I’ll let a second source argue against it:

 Times are tight for the federal government, so I realize the position the USAOs are in.
 But if they have a need for prosecutors, is it good to fill that need with lawyers who are either so independently wealthy or so desperate for a job that they’ll commit themselves to working for free for one year with no hope of being hired afterward?
 Who can possibly afford to take this glorified internship?
 Are there a bunch of Mike Lowrey’s out there running around with law degrees? ["Bad Boys" reference, Will Smith's character, rich kid who becomes cop.]